ebadi/SIMLAN/simulation/README.md

 - `x, y, z` is the coordinate offset from the link the agents are all attached to.
 - `r, p, w` are the rotation, pitch, and yaw of the camera, dictating in which direction and at what angle the cameras are looking.

+[Gazebo supports simulation of camera](https://classic.gazebosim.org/tutorials?tut=camera_distortion) based on the Brown's distortion model.
+It expects 5 distortion coefficients k1, k2, k3, p1, p2 that you can get from the camera calibration tools.
+The k coefficients are the radial components of the distortion model, while the p coefficients are the tangential components.

+- `<aspect_ratio>`  : The ratio of the width and height of the camera.
+- `<horizontal_fov>`: The horizontal field of view of the camera in radians.

+[OpenCV](https://docs.opencv.org/4.x/dc/dbb/tutorial_py_calibration.html) uses five parameters, known as distortion coefficients given by like this: `k1, k2, p1, p2 , k3 # pay attention to the order`

 ## Using actors in Gazebo

 * Placed in sdf or world file